track()

 });

-Custom events are delivered to vendors as custom/generic events and can be mapped to vendor-specific events using pipeline transformation rules.
+Custom events are delivered to vendors as custom/generic events and can be mapped to vendor-specific events using blueprint configuration.

 Event payload